 But some might respond and quote Romans 8:29 which says, "For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren."

-This verse is often used to try and prove that God foreknows people and predestines them based on that foreknowledge.
+This verse is often used to try to prove that God foreknows people and predestines them based on that foreknowledge.
 But there are two problems with this.
-First, notice that the verse says "those whom he foreknew he also predestined..."
-The foreknown ones are also the predestined ones.
+First, notice that the verse says "those whom he foreknew he also predestined . . . " The foreknown ones are also the predestined ones.
 They are the same group.
-It cannot mean that God looked in the future at the whole of humanity to see who would eventually choose him.
-This would imply that he was learning and this is not biblical (1 John 3:20).
+It cannot mean that God looked into the future at the whole of humanity to see who would eventually choose Him.
+This would imply that He was learning and this is not biblical (1 John 3:20).